sroracle/pywe/README.md

 **Deleting Pages.** Pywe will allow deleting of pages.
 When invoked, the delete option will ask the user to confirm deletion by typing the word 'delete,' which is meant to put a person in the process and avoid automated deletions.

-## Pywerc File
+## Configuration

-The Pywerc file is an RFC 822 compliant "*.ini" file formatted configuration file.
+The configuration file is an RFC 822 compliant INI file.
 This allows the user to configure options via a configuration file such that a different set of configurations exists per server.
-This is represented by the pywe [ options ] server:Group.Pagename style of usage.
-The "server" is the section delimiter in the .pywerc file.
-For more specific information on how it is used, please consult the Attach:sample-pywerc Δ file.
+This is represented by the `pywe --server SERVER Group.Pagename` style of usage.
+The "server" is the section delimiter in the configuration file.

-Pywerc Configuration Variables.
-To reduce typing, the .pywerc file stores the following values on a per server basis.
+The following configuration options are supported for each server:
 <dl>
 <dt>api</dt>
 <dd>The URL of the pmwiki.php endpoint.</dd>